Banner World has a wealth of knowledge in the banner, signs, and graphics industry.

 It was at this time that Granthams became part of the Printing.com franchise.
 As I’ve said before, I’ve always been fascinated by successful people, and there’s an occasion that I’ll never forget.
 This guy pulls up outside Granthams in a brand new BMW 8 series, V8 top-spec model.
 This sharp looking bloke steps out of the car.
 He was older than me I’d guess around the late ’20s.
 It turns out that this guy is the Managing Director of the printing.com franchise.
 The company was his idea and brainchild.
 So I did some research on him.
 He’d started out designing flyers in his bedroom for clubs in Manchester!!
 10 years later he now operates and owns the largest print hub in the UK at the time….. and has franchises sending all the print to him.
 The franchises then resell the print on at a tidy margin!!
 From memory, I’m sure it was a 10 million pound investment.
 I’m 20 years old at the time thinking, How did this guy raise 10 million!!!!
 I remember peering outside and looking at his beautiful car and thinking.
 Wow!!
 How cool is this, a young bloke with all this success at such a young age?
-That day as was etched in memory, and this inspired me later on when I set up my own business.
+That day was etched in memory, and this inspired me later on when I set up my own business.

 After 18 months, the sign shop designer left, and I took his job.
 I enjoyed the role, creating eye-catching artworks for signage.
 Seeing your artwork in all its glory and pride of place above shops and hotels was a good feeling.
 The job also entailed designing large signage schemes and the creation of files for manufacturing etc. At this point, I also got into sign manufacture and even installation.
 So when we were quiet in the office, I would be on the shop floor manufacturing and installing vinyl graphics on vehicles.
 Granthams manufactured quality signs that stood the test of time and had an excellent reputation in the industry.

 Let’s rewind time 80 years.
 Blackpool in the Early to Mid 1900s would’ve been busting the seams.
 Tourists from all around the UK eager to get some sunshine and clean, fresh air, blowing over the from Atlantic on the Gulf Stream.
 Even though Blackpool tourism has decreased significantly over the past 25 years, there are still some very wealthy areas on the Fylde coast.
-Business owners have moved off into different industries and may be seen other opportunities.
+Business owners have moved off into different industries and may be saw other opportunities.

 Blackpool’s a very business savvy area.
 Many people from the days of tourism had or still own small businesses.
 Business is in the blood of the people of Blackpool.
 And this gets handed down to the next generation, and so on.
 Everyone in the town knows someone who owns or parents who own businesses.
 Blackpool is an eco-system.
 It’s not like the cities with big industries employing 1000’s.
 So Blackpool business owners are savvy, sharp and are not willing to overpay for anything.
 I know because I’ve dealt with them.